cormullion/Karnak.jl/docs/src/syntax.md

 ### `edgecurvature` and `edgecaps`

 `edgecurvature` determines the curvature of the edges, and `edgegaps` sets the distance between the tip of the arrowhead and the vertex position.
-Units, as everywhere in Karnak and Luxor, are points/pixels (1 point is 0.3527mm).
+Units, as everywhere in Karnak, are points/pixels (1 point is 0.3527mm).

 ```@example graphsection
 g = grid((3, 3))